Safety on the mind as Tour prepares for change

 And Ineos - the other top-budget team, alongside Jumbo-Visma - could also have other options.
 Pidcock won brilliantly and unexpectedly on one of the toughest and most iconic climbs in the race last year on stage 12's Alpe d'Huez ascent.

-He has made no secret that he would like to win the Tour.
+He has made no secret of his desire to win the Tour.

 "My goal is to try and win stages and see where I can end up on the GC.
 I think that's the idea: to stay as long as I can.
 But I want to win stages, that's my biggest goal - and have fun doing it."